 In order to catch the attention of followers who missed your original post, it might also be a good idea to post your content more than once.
 But be careful with re-posting.
 Every network has unwritten rules of how often to post and re-post.

-Whereas you might share your post on Twitter as much as 4 times a day, doing the same on Facebook might annoy your fans.
+Whereas you might share your post on Twitter as much as 4 times a day (with unique comment texts, of course), doing the same on Facebook might annoy your fans.
 However, if you have a personal profile and a business page or a brand or product page, you can share your post on both channels, but choose a different time for each post.
 You might also share your post to suitable Facebook groups.
 And you can repost your evergreen content every 2-3 month on your page and profile.

 Writing valuable content and engaging with the community will already take up a lot of your time.
 Keeping up with all these tasks for your daily social media management, your workload simply might not leave the time to promote, share and repost content at the best times.
 Social media automation tools can help you to schedule and share your content automatically.
 I will come back to this a little later.

 2) Post high quality content and avoid clickbaits to boost the organic reach of your Facebook posts